Runtime package store

 apt-get, Red Hat Yum, the .NET Core Windows Server Hosting bundle, and manual runtime package store installations.

-When deploying a framework-dependent deployment (FDD) app, make sure that the target environment has the .NET Core SDK installed.
+When deploying a runtime-dependent deployment app, make sure that the target environment has the .NET Core SDK installed.
 If the app is deployed to an environment that doesn't include ASP.NET Core, you can opt out of the implicit store by specifying <PublishWithAspNetCoreTargetManifest> set to

 false in the project file as in the following example: